corelight/ecs-mapping/readme.md

 2) Import index template

     2.a) Goto the Dev console in Kibana and run the command from the file "index_template_corelight".
-The index pattern name is "ecs-corelight*", which you can change if needed.
+The index pattern name is "*ecs-corelight*", which you can change if needed.

     2.b) Import the default pipeline with the command from the file "corelight_main_pipeline" (this essentially maps the ECS datasets (groups of field names) to the appropriate Corelight mapping file).